onap/policy-parent/docs/clamp/acm/acm-participant-guide.rst

   6. void update(CompositionElementDto compositionElement, InstanceElementDto instanceElement, InstanceElementDto instanceElementUpdated) throws PfModelException;
   7. void prime(CompositionDto composition) throws PfModelException;
   8. void deprime(CompositionDto composition) throws PfModelException;
-  9. void handleRestartComposition(CompositionDto composition, AcTypeState state) throws PfModelException;
-  10. void handleRestartInstance(CompositionElementDto compositionElement, InstanceElementDto instanceElement, DeployState deployState, LockState lockState) throws PfModelException;
-  11. void migrate(CompositionElementDto compositionElement, CompositionElementDto compositionElementTarget, InstanceElementDto instanceElement, InstanceElementDto instanceElementMigrate) throws PfModelException;
+  9. void migrate(CompositionElementDto compositionElement, CompositionElementDto compositionElementTarget, InstanceElementDto instanceElement, InstanceElementDto instanceElementMigrate) throws PfModelException;

 These method from the interface are implemented independently as per the user requirement.
 These methods after handling the appropriate requests should also invoke the intermediary's publisher apis to notify the ACM-runtime with the acknowledgement events.